nickzeff/joplin-gateway/README.md

 ## First Run

-I use a combination of docker-compose and Portainer as my image and container managers of choice.
+I use a combination of docker-compose and Portainer for my "production" image/container administration.
+I make reference to these below, but please adapt to your toolset of choice.

 In order to ensure you have persistence in regards to configuration and content storage, you should ensure you have appropriate volumes mapped.
-To illustrate this, here is the relevant section of my docker-compose.yml.
+To illustrate this, here is the relevant section of my _docker-compose.yml_.

 ```
   joplin-gateway: